The Ultimate FAA Approved Car Seat List for 2020

 The best FAA approved 3 in 1 or 4 in 1 car seat

-I don’t recommend getting a 3 in 1 or 4 in 1 car seat for airplane travel.
-3 in 1 seats tend to be bulky and heavy in order to safely hold a 5 pound baby up to a 100 pound child.
+I don’t recommend getting a 3 in 1 car seat or a 4 in 1 car seat for airplane travel.
+3 in 1 and 4 in 1 car seats tend to be bulky and heavy in order to safely hold a 5 pound baby up to a 100 pound child.

 Why didn’t you list any booster seats?